littlebizzy/force-https/readme.md

 ### Support Issues

-*Please do not submit Pull Requests.
-Instead, kindly create a new Issue with relevant information if you are an experienced developer, otherwise post your comments in our free Facebook group.*
+Please do not submit Pull Requests.
+Instead, kindly create a new Issue with relevant information if you are an experienced developer, otherwise you may become a [LittleBizzy.com Member](https://www.littlebizzy.com/members) if your company requires official support.

-***No emails, please!
-Thank you.***